FUS-Aducanumab

 - APOE ε4 carriers excluded - cannot assess safety in highest-risk population for ARIA

-- Aducanumab dose capped at 6 mg/kg (below standard 10 mg/kg) as risk mitigation
+- Aducanumab dose capped at 6 mg/kg (below on-label 10 mg/kg) as risk mitigation

 - Staggered follow-up (30-180 days) limits consistent outcome assessment